 Background Noise, Volume 29: Elbow Toe

 It was a few years ago that I started noticing Elbow Toe’s work around NYC’s East Village.
 Although at that time, the only works of his I’d seen were random phrases he’d write.
-Phrases like “Instantly Transparent With Your Obvious Actions”, “It’s a sad day for somedays”, and what not, would appear on trash bins and various surfaces.
+Phrases like “Instantly Transparent With Your Obvious Actions”, “It’s a sad day for somedays”, and whatnot, would appear on trash bins and various surfaces.
 This was around the time I first moved to the city and had begun to notice Jim Joe’s work, which was similar in its abstract nature, and to be honest, not knowing anything about else about Elbow Toe, I sort of wrote him off.
 Turns out, that was a big mistake.

 It wasn’t until about a year or two later that I found out that Elbow Toe (who also exhibits his work under his birth name, Brian Adam Douglas) doesn’t focus strictly on writing these phrases all over the place.
 His main focus was wheat pasting his drawings and paintings in the streets, and displaying his extremely detailed collage work in galleries.
 While he’s insanely talented at painting and drawing, it’s really his collage work that stands out to me.
 These collages are not the type of collages one would expect to see in the typical sense of the word.
 They are pieced together using a very meticulous process, where Elbow Toe paints tiny pieces of paper the colors he wants, and then assembles them together to create beautiful, almost paint-by-numbers-looking pieces of art.
 The type of work you really have to look closely at to truly appreciate it.